2021 NAIT Graduate Application Package

 Registration Examination Process

-Upon Graduation, you will be required to complete Practical Examination(s) prior to being eligible for a Practice Permit without conditions.
+Upon Graduation, you will be required to complete the Dental Technology Entry to Practice Assessment (DTETPA) administered by the Canadian Alliance of Dental Technology Regulators (CADTR) prior to being eligible for a Practice Permit without conditions.

 1. Examine your technical competency to evaluate your risk of affecting the physical and psychological health and safety of the public from incompetent, unethical, or impaired practice of the profession.